Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-In Fig.~\ref{fig:chi}(a), we show the typical landscape of $\chi$ on the complex frequency plane.
-Two separate poles can be identified, one in the low-frequency regime, which is responsible for the low-frequency phonon mode; the other in the high-frequency regime.
-Both poles are characterized by $I_{11}I_{22}=\omega^{2}I_{12}^{2}$, and therefore contribute toward the AB collective modes.
-The high-frequency modes always lie within the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$, and are therefore gapped.
-In order to understand the gapless phonon excitations, we focus on the low-frequency regime [see the lower branch in Fig.~\ref{fig:chi}(b)].
+In Fig.~\ref{fig:chi}{\bf a}, we show the typical landscape of $\chi$ on the complex frequency plane.
+Two separate poles (both of the second type) can be identified, {one in the low-frequency regime, located on either the real of imaginary axis; the other in the high-frequency regime, lying within the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$.
+Note that these are contrasted with the poles of $I^{''}$, which only appear on the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$, not within.} Both poles are characterized by $I_{11}I_{22}=\omega^{2}I_{12}^{2}$, and therefore contribute toward the AB collective modes. { Given the location of the high-frequency pole, the high-frequency AB modes are then always gapped.} To understand the gapless phonon excitations, we thus focus on the low-frequency regime [see the lower branch in Fig.~\ref{fig:chi}{\bf b}].